NabiilahArdini/data-visualization/quiz.md

    - [ ] Most of the loan request has loan amount more than 7500

 4. Can you tell me which sector has the least amount of outlier of the `term_in_months` value?
-What plot can be used to detect an outlier?
+You can use boxplot to see the distribution of `term_in_months` for each `sector`.

    - [ ] Wholesale
    - [ ] Entertainment